opencadc/storage-inventory/tantar/README.md

 The database is specified in the JDBC URL.
 Failure to connect or initialize the database will show up in logs and cause the application to exit.

 The _buckets_ value indicates a subset of inventory database and back end storage to validate.
 This uses the Artifact.storageLocation.storageBucket values so the exact usage and behaviour depends on the StorageAdapter being used for the site.
-There are two kinds of buckets in use: some StorageAdapter(s) use a short string of hex characters as the bucket and one can prefix it to denote fewer but larger buckets (e.g. bucket prefix "0" denotes ~1/16 of the storage locations; the prefix range "0-f" denotes the entire storage range).
+There are several kinds of buckets in use: some StorageAdapter(s) use BucketType.HEX and one can prefix the hex string to denote fewer but larger buckets (e.g. bucket prefix "0" denotes ~1/16 of the storage locations; the prefix range "0-f" denotes the entire storage range).
+A StorageAdapter using BucketType.PLAIN has named buckets that are used as-is.
+A StorageAdapter using BucketType.NONE leaves Artifact.storageLocation.storageBucket null; the _buckets_ value in this case optional (ignored).

 The _StorageAdapter_ is a plugin implementation to support the back end storage system.
 These are implemented in separate libraries; each available implementation is in a library named cadc-storage-adapter-{impl} and the fully qualified class name to use is documented